-Do you truly have a clean bathroom if you don't have clean bathroom cabinets?
-You probably clean the sink and mop the floor regularly, but the cabinets rarely get the same attention.
-It's unlikely that you're dealing with heavy-duty, greasy messes on the surfaces of the cabinets - your main culprits are probably kid fingerprints, errant globs of toothpaste, and water spots.
-Nevertheless, if a clean bathroom is important to you, cabinets are a great place to start.
+Do you truly have a clean kitchen if you don't have clean kitchen cabinets?
+You probably wipe down the countertops and mop the floor regularly, but the cabinets rarely get the same attention.
+It's unlikely that you're dealing with heavy-duty, greasy messes on the surfaces of the cabinets - your main culprits are probably kid fingerprints, food splatters, and water marks.
+Nevertheless, if a clean kitchen is important to you, cabinets are a great place to start.

-Laminate bathroom cabinets look similar to wood cabinets, but they're made by bonding a thin plastic exterior layer to an inner plywood or MDF material.
+Laminate kitchen cabinets look similar to wood cabinets, but they're made by bonding a thin plastic exterior layer to the inner material.
 Plastic isn't porous like wood is, so stains aren't going to sink into the surface.
 This durability makes them easier to maintain.

 Even though laminate is tough, it can get damaged if you're too rough with your cleaning methods.
 Skip scouring tools, such as steel wool or wire-bristled brushes, that can leave scratches behind.
 Avoid abrasive cleaners, acids, and powdered cleansers that can have the same damaging effects.

 Popular natural cleaning solutions often include white vinegar or baking soda.
 At best, vinegar can help in removing soap scum and mineral deposits, which are most likely not a problem on cabinets.
 Cleaning with a mixture of baking soda and water usually leaves a stubborn white film behind, requiring you to do multiple wipe downs.